Canon M5 vs M6

-The Canon EOS M5 and the Canon EOS M6 are two digital cameras that were announced, respectively, in September 2016 and February 2017.
+The Canon EOS M5 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2017.
 Both the M5 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (26 percent) than the Canon M5.
 Moreover, the M6 is markedly lighter (9 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the M6 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The M6 was launched at a somewhat lower price (by 20 percent) than the M5, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.